pratik2376/WebDriverIo-Automation-Framework/README.md

    allure generate allure-results --clean --output allure-report && allure open

+- **Run test cases based on tags**:

+   1. Functional Areas: Tag tests based on the feature or functionality they cover.
+   2. Test Types: Tag tests as smoke, regression, or sanity tests to categorize them based on their
+      purpose.
+   3. Environments: Tag tests for specific environments like "dev," "staging," or "production."
+   4. Selective Execution: Run subsets of tests based on specific criteria, reducing test execution time.
+   5. Test Organization: Organize tests into logical groups, making it easier to manage and maintain the test suite.

+      Eg:- To Run Sanity test cases use command:- npm run sanity To Run regression test cases use command:- npm run regression

 ## Hardware & Software Requirements
 1. Hardware
 2. Desktop or Laptop with min 4GB RAM, 5 GB free space